akingdom/akingdom.github.io/articles/AI_Governance_Policy_Accountability_First.md

 ## 10. Guiding Principle

 > If we do not understand a system well enough to explain its limits clearly, we do not release it.
 > If harm appears, we act immediately—not after justification or delay.
+> Accountability exists to uphold this standard, not to compensate for its absence.

 ---